arshika77/arshika77.github.io/index.md

 </div>

 I graduated from [Birla Institute of Technology and Science (BITS), Pilani](https://www.bits-pilani.ac.in/goa/) in 2022.
 At BITS, I was mentored by [Prof. Snehanshu Saha](https://www.bits-pilani.ac.in/goa/snehanshu-saha/) and [Dr. Basabdatta Sen Bhattacharya](https://www.bits-pilani.ac.in/goa/basabdatta-bhattacharya/).
-I also have a deep appreciation for teaching , and I have experience as a Teaching Assistant(TA) in three courses: Object-Oriented Programming, Database Systems, and Econometric Methods.In my free time, I served as a volunteer instructor in Mathematics and English for women and children hailing from the underprivileged families that contributed to the campus's operations.
+I also have a deep appreciation for teaching , and I have experience as a Teaching Assistant (TA) in three courses: Object-Oriented Programming, Database Systems, and Econometric Methods.
+In my free time, I served as a volunteer instructor in Mathematics and English for women and children hailing from the underprivileged families that contributed to the campus's operations.

 ---

 <a name="/news"></a>
 # Updates
-- [May 23] Our work on **Analyzing and Predicting Low-Listenership Trends in a Large-Scale Mobile Health Program: A Preliminary Investigation** was accepted at ** at the **Data Science for Social Good Workshop, KDD 2023** as an **Oral Presentation**
+- [May 23] Our work on **Analyzing and Predicting Low-Listenership Trends in a Large-Scale Mobile Health Program: A Preliminary Investigation** was accepted at the **Data Science for Social Good Workshop, KDD 2023** as an **Oral Presentation**
 - [Dec 22] Our work on **Adherence Bandits**, a specialized RMAB subclass designed to address the complexities of adherence within the domain of public health got accepted at the **Artificial Intelligence for Social Good Workshop, AAAI 2023**
 - [Aug 22] Joined [Google AI India](https://research.google/locations/india/) as Pre-Doctoral Reseacher!
 Working with [Milind Tambe(https://teamcore.seas.harvard.edu/tambe) within [MASSI](https://ai.google/social-good/).
 - [Aug 21] Joined the [Kreiman Lab](https://klab.tch.harvard.edu/) at Harvard University!
+- [Oct 21] Our work on ** a biologically inspired an SNN-based SDM utilizing N-of-M encoding** was aceepted at the Bernstein Conference 2021.
+- [Aug 20] Accepted to [CBMM's](https://cbmm.mit.edu/) [Brain, Minds and Machines](https://cbmm.mit.edu/summer-school) Summer School!

 <div id="read-more-button">